 The last easy-to-find alternative I would recommend is curry.
 I’m sure you are no stranger to this spice, right?

 Curry powder originates from India.
 They are the “main dancer” that creates the delicious flavor and eye-catching color of Indian curry.
-Hence, there’s nothing wrong with this spice appearing on my recommendation list.
+Sometimes, people even add curry powder in their Indian starters to increase their taste.

 Curry colors can vary from yellow to red-orange depending on their recipe.
 But a big minus (this is also why I put it in the last substitute) is that the curry powder has a very strong flavor compared to saffron.